xperthut/HYPPO-X/README.md

 ## Persistent homology
 The shape of a topological object changes by changing the bucket overlapping value.
-We used persistent homology to stabilize the shape of a topological object by making the overlapping value fixed.
-The barcode generation code for persistent homology was writen in JAVA using library [javaplex-4.3.0.jar](https://github.com/appliedtopology/javaplex/releases/tag/4.3.0).
+We used persistent homology to stabilize the shape of a topological object by making the overlapping value constant.
+The barcode is used to indicate the stabilize situation and the choice of overlap value for this stable object.
+The barcode generation code for persistent homology is writen in JAVA using library [javaplex-4.3.0.jar](https://github.com/appliedtopology/javaplex/releases/tag/4.3.0).